Ashley Moudry

 What do you attribute your success to?

-I would attribute my success to all of those who have supported me, especially the people I currently work for.
-Cindy Garrison and Joel Dunuf are the ones who reached out to me and gave me this job opportunity.
+I would attribute my success to extreme determination and all of those who have supported me, especially the people I currently work for.
+Cyndi Garrison and Joel DeNeuf are the ones who reached out to me and gave me this job opportunity.
 They're the ones who made it possible for me to get back into BICSI, while in my previous career job, it was more of a fight - I had to beg to do it, versus being asked to do it.
 I want to contribute a lot of my success towards those who have supported me, mainly through BICSI.
-BICSI's been a huge part of my career, and I will tell anybody, I don't care how scary it seems, if you get the opportunity to say yes.
-I'd also like to add Richard Anderson to the list - he's the one who started it off for me actually, introduced me to BICSI.
-He was my first boss at the college, an ex-military guy who was very tall and confident, and he gave me that first opportunity.
+BICSI's been a huge part of my career, and I will tell anybody, I don't care how scary it seems, if you get the opportunity to say YES!
+I'd also like to add Richard Anderson to the list - he's the one who started it all for me actually, gave me my first job, introduced me to BICSI.
+He was my first boss at the college.
+The first one to challenge me and show me what can be possible in this career field.

 Q